ParasJain12/BackendTask_Flipr/README.md

-This is my #Flipr Backend Task, i.e., E-Commerce Website that contains components:
+This is my Flipr Backend Task, i.e., E-Commerce Website that contains components:
-**1. Authentication
+1. Authentication
 2. Product Management
 3. Cart Management
-4. Order Management**
+4. Order Management

 I implmeneted using Java Spring Boot Framework and for security constraints, I use Spring Security and for storage I use MySQL.
 **For database configuration:**